ATechnocratis/NativeTreeTabs/README.md

  - No extra resources.
  - Tab Groups support
  - Split views support
- - Keeps and extends the native Context menu
+ - Keeps and extends the native tab context menu
- - Selecting and moving multiple tabs with shift/ctrl + click is possible.
 </details >
 <details>
 <summary> <b> Tab panels (Workspaces)</b></summary>

 - Organize tabs in Workspaces for even less clutter
- - Move tabs between panels from the tab context menu (right click menu)
- - Move a Tab Group in the Manage Group Popup or by selecting all tabs
- - Right click on the name of a panel to rename it
+ - Left click the Panel Header to open the panel list
- - Drag panels inside the menu to reorder them
+ - Drag the listed panels to reorder them
- - Middle click in the Panel Header/button to instantly open a new panel
+ - Middle click the Panel Header/button to instantly open a new panel
- - Scroll on the Panel header/button to cycle the opened panels
+ - Scroll on the Panel header/button to switch betweens the panels
+ - Right click on the header or a panel in the dropdown list to open a Panel Context Menu
+ - Rename the panel, manage its tabs, expand/collapse its trees (`ctrl + click` to expand/collapse Tab Groups too)
+ - Move tabs between panels from the tab context menu (right click a tab)
+ - Move a Tab Group in the Manage Group Popup(right click a Group label) or by multi-selecting all of its tabs
 </details>
 <details>
 <summary> <b> Expand on hover support and more</b></summary>